-The specified platform surface dimensions are consistent with the definition of "comm on wheelchairs and mobility aids" in requiring a 30 inch width and 48 inch length measured 2 inches above the platform.
+The specified platform surface dimensions are consistent with the definition of "common wheelchairs and mobility aids" in requiring a 30 inch width and 48 inch length measured 2 inches above the platform.
 The reason for the length measurement to be taken at the 2-inch height is to allow for certain elements such as barrier hinges or control rods to impinge on the 48-inch envelope only if they do not interfere with anti-tip bars and other parts of the wheelchair or mobility aid.
 While a minimum length at the platform surface is not specified (unlike the width requirement) obviously the platform surface cannot be less than the wheelbase of the mobility aid.
-The Board acknow ledges that some power w heelchairs cannot be accommodated on such a platform but does not have sufficient data on which to base a requirement for a larger platform although some manufacturers and transit operators had suggested that the platform length be 50 inches.
-Lift platforms which exceed the minimum requirements of this section are desirable to accommodate a larger proportion of the potential population.
-Such lifts are, in fact, commercially available.

-The width measurement acknowledges that the door structure of some rail cars may not permit a 30 inch wide platform unless the door or vehicle frame were modified.
+The width measurement position acknowledges that the door structure of some cars may not permit a 30 inch wide platform unless the door frame is modified.
 The width is to be measured 2 inches above the platform to allow a narrower platform at the bottom only, thus permitting wider lifts to be incorporated without modifying the door frame.
 Also, the lift handrails are often attached to the platform at the bottom and the structural material takes up some portion of the usable surface.
 To have a platform with a clear width of 30 inches at the surface would require a lift with a much wider overall width.
-Measuring the width above the handrail anchor points allows a lift which does not affect door structure but still allows a clear 30 inches between handrails.
-The clear space is measured to a height of 30 inches to clear the armrests of most wheelchairs and mobility aids.
+Measuring the width above the handrail anchor points allows a lift which does not affect door structure but still allows a clear 30 inches betw een handrails.
+The clear space is measured to the height of 30 inches to clear the arm rests of most wheelchairs and mobility aids.
 The clear space required is shown as the shaded portion of Figure 1.
 In effect, a box of the indicated dimensions must be accommodated on the platform.

 The barriers must not intrude into this area when raised.
-Thus, the inner roll stop and outer barriers must be vertical or, preferably slant outward, to provide the clear area.
-Under no circum stances may the barriers slant inward into the required clear space.
+Thus, the inner rollstop and outer barriers must be vertical or, preferably slant outward, to provide the clear area.
+Under no circumstances may the barriers slant inward into the required clear space.

 (7) Platform gaps.
 Any openings between the lift platform surface and the raised barriers shall not exceed 5/8 inch wide.
-When the lift is at car floor height with the inner barrier down (if applicable) or retracted, gaps between the forward lift platform edge and car floor shall not exceed 1/2 inch horizontally and 5/8 inch vertically.
-Platforms on semi-automatic lifts may have a hand hold not exceeding 1-1/2 inches by 4-1/2 inches located between the edge barriers.
+When the lift is at car floor height with the inner barrier (if applicable) down or retracted, gaps between the forward lift platform edge and car floor shall not exceed 1/2 inch horizontally and 5/8 inch vertically.
+Platforms on semiautomatic lifts may have a hand hold not exceeding 1-1/2 inches by 4-1/2 inches located between the edge barriers.

 This section is intended to prevent the front caster of a wheelchair from turning sidew ays and dropping through the gap between the raised barrier and the platform.
 It applies only to the gap between the platform and the raised barrier and does not preclude the use of expanded metal platforms.
-A handhold hole is permitted in the platform for lifts which are manually deployed.
+A handhold hole is permitted in the platform for lifts which are manually folded or unfolded.

 (8) Platform entrance ramp.
-The entrance ramp, or loading-edge barrier used as a ramp, shall not exceed a slope of 1%, when measured on level ground, for a maximum rise of 3 inches, and the transition from station platform to ramp may be vertical without edge treatment up to 1/4 inch.
+The entrance ramp, or loading-edge barrier used as a ramp, shall not exceed a slope of 1.8, when measured on level ground, for a maximum rise of 3 inches, and the transition from station platform to ramp may be vertical without edge treatment up to 1/4 inch.
 Thresholds between 1/4 inch and 1/2 inch high shall be beveled with a slope no greater than 1:2.